nrfconnect/sdk-nrf/doc/nrf/libraries/modem/nrf_modem_lib.rst

 This is done automatically when using the OS Abstraction layer.
 If the application wants to stop an ongoing trace session, it can use the :c:func:`nrf_modem_lib_trace_stop` function.
 The :c:func:`nrf_modem_lib_trace_start` function supports activating a subset of traces or all traces.
-It is also possible to use this function to run a trace session either for a specific time interval or until a given amount of trace data is received.

 .. _partition_mgr_integration: